kgjoner/my-dev-website-in-vue/src/data/posts/Making a JAMstack blog.md

   }
 ```

 We are creating a new collection called Category and populating it with each different _category_ found in post properties.
-Not only that, but also creating a reference between Post and Category collections.
+Not only that, but also creating a reference between post nodes and category nodes.

 After doing it, the _category_ inside post will no longer be a string but an object with two properties: _id_ and _title_ (its original value).